 UI vs UX vs Graphic Design

-Graphic Design is Visual Design which is the art of designing the look of the elements on an app or website.
+- Graphic Design: It is Visual Design which is the art of designing the look of the elements on an app or website.
 This includes designing the fonts, colour palettes, shapes and textures, and the way various elements are arranged on the website.
 Non-interactive elements are included in this section too.

 The Future of UX Design